core-api/python-client/docs/api-guide/transports.md

              parameters, and included as the body of the request.

 If left blank, then `'query'` is used for `'GET'` and `'DELETE'` requests.
 For any other request `'form'` is used.

+## Custom transports

+The transport interface is not yet finalized, as it may still be subject to minor changes in a future release.

+## External packages

+No third party transport classes are currently available.

 [sessions]: http://docs.python-requests.org/en/master/user/advanced/#session-objects
 [transport-adapters]: http://docs.python-requests.org/en/master/user/advanced/#transport-adapters